Actions

 “Of all the county offices to switch hands in recent years, this is the most consequential.
 The size of it, the culture, the importance and high-profile nature of its work, and the influence on broader politics,” said David Pepper, a former Hamilton County Commissioner and former chair of the Ohio Democratic Party.

 Pillich never served as a prosecutor but is an Air Force veteran and a former state representative, who also studied law.
-She started private practice, prosecuted civil cases and served as a public defender for some criminal felony cases.
+She started private practice, filed civil cases and served as a public defender for some criminal felony cases.

 She said she decided to run because there is an abundance of illegal guns on the streets, too many shootings and violent crimes in the community, and the prosecutor's office, as it is currently structured, is not equipped to properly handle it all.